FUZZFACED

 1987 American Standard Stratocaster advert

-In 1985, Fender, after the buyout that led to Bill Schultz being its new President, was a totally new company which had to distance itself from CBS in order to survive.
+In 1985, following the buyout that made Bill Schultz the new president, Fender became a completely new company that needed to distance itself from the CBS era to survive.

-The new American Standard Stratocaster, so named to reiterate the concept that it was made in USA and not elsewhere, was officially presented at NAMM in January 1987, but began to be developed by Dan Smith and George Blanda as early as 1986.
+The new American Standard Stratocaster—named to emphasize that it was made in the USA and not elsewhere—was officially unveiled at NAMM in January 1987, though development had already begun in 1986 under Dan Smith and George Blanda.

 The TBX on the second tone control